AntonioDehesa/tilop/Mix/Technical Support Fundamentals/IT.md

 ## History of the computer
 * First, data storage started with punch cards
 * Afterwards, we moved on to magnetic tape

+## Character encoding
+It is used to assign binary values to characters, so humans can read them.
+Almost like a dictionary.
+The oldest encoding standard is ASCII.
+The first ASCII character is a, represented as 01100001 in binary.
+It was good, but eventually, we needed more.
+Today, we use UTF 8.
+It even allows us to represent emojis.

+## Abstraction

+When using our computers, we don’t interact with it using ones and zeros.
+We don’t send 1 and 0 through our mouse, and we don’t send the specific ones and zeros with our keyboard to represent characters.
+We just use them, and they do it for us.
+This is called abstraction.
+It hides complexity by providing a common interface.

+## Computer architecture overview

+The four main layers of a computer are: hardware, software, operating system, and the users.

+# The Modern Computer

+## Ports
+Connection points that we can connect devices to that extend the functionality of our computer.

+## CPU

+The brain of the computer.
+It does all the calculations and data processing.

+## RAM (Random Access Memory)

+Stores data temporarily

+## Hard Drive

+Holds all the data.

+## Programs

+Basic instructions that tell the computer what to do.

+## External Data Bus

+Row of wires that interconnect the parts of our computer.